Book

 • Celiac disease screening test.

-• Fasting blood sugar.
+• Measurement of fasting blood sugar.

-• Lipid profile, which measures blood fats, such as cholesterol and triglycerides.
+• Lipid profile, which measures blood fats such as cholesterol and triglycerides.

 Imaging procedures

-Imaging tests used to diagnose NAFLD include:
+Imaging tests used to diagnose MASLD include:

 • Abdominal ultrasound, which is often the first test used when liver disease is suspected.